* U.S. dollar rally against euro pauses before payrolls

 The euro was partially supported by large option expiries on Tuesday that put a floor under the single currency.
 About $4 billion worth of currency options was expiring between the 1.1750 to 1.18 levels on Tuesday.

 Traders and investors were also looking to add bets on possible divergence between the monetary policy outlooks in the United States and Europe, with expectations growing that the European Central Bank will adopt a more cautious stance.

 "I don't think the market is pricing how cautious they are likely to continue to be and that will be reiterated by (European Central Bank chief) Mario Draghi on Wednesday," said Martin Arnold, a macro-strategist at ETF Securities in London.

-Technical analysts say the greenback is likely to continue to strengthen against the Japanese currency, after eroding its downtrend that had been in against place since January this year.
+The dollar made further gains the yen and is expected to continue to strengthen against the Japanese currency after eroding its downtrend that had been in place since January this year, said Commerzbank.

-Commerzbank analyst Karen Jones said in a report on Tuesday that the dollar is now likely to strengthen to around 114.38 to 115.04 yen, from 112.89 yen currently.
-(Additional reporting by Saikat Chatterjee and Fanny Potkin in London; Editing by Steve Orlofsky)
+Technical analyst Karen Jones said in a report on Tuesday that the dollar is now likely to strengthen to around 114.38 115.04 yen, from 112.80 yen currently.
+(Additional reporting by Saikat Chatterjee and Fanny Potkin in London, Editing by Rosalba O'Brien)